Putin says Russia will post budget surplus this year, GDP to decline 'around 2%' | Headlines

 - Russian Federation

-Russia will post a budget surplus this year, President Vladimir Putin said on Wednesday, as the Russian economy is on track to post a small contraction for the year.
+Russia will post a budget surplus this year, President Vladimir Putin said on Wednesday, forecasting a much shallower economic contraction than previously thought as Russia has overcome the worst impact of Western sanctions.

-Speaking at an economic forum in Vladivostok, Putin said Russia's budget surplus would come in at 1.5 trillion roubles ($24.5 billion) in 2022, while GDP would fall by "around 2% or a little more."
+Putin's expectation of a GDP decline of around 2% is more optimistic than his economy ministry and Russia's two largest banks, but follows the trend of improving forecasts as the effect of sanctions imposed against Moscow over Russia's actions in Ukraine is analysed.
+"Our state finances have stabilised.
+I would like to note that this year's budget will be executed with a surplus of almost half a trillion roubles, somewhere around 485 billion roubles ($7.93 billion), Putin said at Russia's Eastern Economic Forum in Vladivostok.

+Putin said budget spending was up 20% on last year's levels, something that he said was bound to have an impact on the economy.
+"Our experts believe that the peak of the most difficult situation in our country has passed," Putin said.
+"The government was able to prevent a negative turn of events thanks to effective, dynamic and calibrated measures."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)